restic/restic/doc/040_backup.rst

 restic will still try to complete the backup run with all the other files, and create a snapshot that then contains all but the unreadable files.

-One can use these exit status codes in scripts and other automation tools, to make them aware of the outcome of the backup run.
+For use of these exit status codes in scripts and other automation tools, see :ref:`exit-codes`.
 To manually inspect the exit code in e.g. Linux, run ``echo $?``.